-- 9. Quick Physical Activity Breaks handout displays ideas for quick and active breaks throughout the day, and ways to incorporate them. - 10.
-Healthy Dates To Celebrate handout lists dates that provide opportunities throughout the year to promote healthy behaviors: for example, National Physical Fitness and Sports Month in May, - 11.
+- 10. Healthy Dates To Celebrate handout lists dates that provide opportunities throughout the year to promote healthy behaviors, for example National Physical Fitness and Sports Month in May. - 11.
 5210 and Healthy Sleep handout lists ways that the 5210 behaviors support healthy sleep habits in children. - 12.
-Television Tunnel Vision handout lists alarming facts about children's typical amount of screen time and offers suggestions for alternative ways of spending free time. - 13.
+It Takes 2 To Tune In handout describes the American Academy of Pediatrics (2015) guidelines on parenting strategies to ensure quality screen time. - 13.
 Healthy Eating In A Hurry and Healthy Shopping On A Budget handout provides tips on ways to create quick, healthy meals on a busy schedule and provides tips on ways to purchase healthy foods cost effectively.

-We recommend hanging the poster in highly-visible locations in the Child Care and Early Childhood Education center, for example close to the entrance where parents enter to drop off and pick up their children, in restrooms, and on the classroom doors.
-In addition, we advise Child Care and Early Childhood Education centers to place the handouts at the front desk and in the children's take-home folders where they are likely to be seen and used by families.
-Digital versions of all materials are available, and these may be inserted into any newsletters developed by Child Care and Early Childhood Education centers and uploaded to websites and via social media.
+We recommend hanging the poster in highly visible locations in the CDC, for example close to the entrance where parents enter to drop off and pick up their children, in restrooms, and on the classroom doors.
+In addition, we advise CDCs to place the handouts at the front desk and in the children's take-home folders where they are likely to be seen and used by families.
+Digital versions of all materials are available, and these may be inserted into any newsletters developed by CDCs and uploaded to the DoD Military Childcare website and via social media.